International Relations, International Security and Conflict Management, Political Violence, International Institutions

 Ph.D., University of California, San Diego, 2012

-Neil Narang is an Assistant Professor in the Department of Political Science at the University of California, Santa Barbara.
+Neil Narang is an Associate Professor in the Department of Political Science at the University of California, Santa Barbara.
 In 2015-2016, he served as a Senior Advisor in the Office of the Secretary of Defense for Policy on a Council on Foreign Relations International Affairs Fellow.
 His research primarily focuses on international security, conflict management and peacebuilding, and the relationship between international institutions and conflict.
 He is the editor of the book Nuclear Posture and Nonproliferation Policy: Causes and Consequences for the Spread of Nuclear Weapons, and his articles have appeared in the Journal of Politics, International Studies Quarterly, Journal of Conflict Resolution among others.

 He received his PhD in Political Science from UCSD and he holds a BA in Molecular Cell Biology and Political Science from the University of California, Berkeley.
 He has been a fellow at the University of Pennsylvania’s Browne Center for International Politics, a nonproliferation policy fellow at the Los Alamos National Laboratory, and a junior faculty fellow at Stanford University’s Center for International Security and Cooperation.